-Since 1981, 80 titles have been published in the Signal Editions poetry series—the poetry imprint at Véhicule Press.
-One-third of the list are first-time authors.
+Since 1981, over one hundred titles have been published in the Signal Editions poetry series—the poetry imprint at Véhicule Press.
+One-quarter of the list are first-time authors.

 About the editor

 Poet, essayist and critic Carmine Starnino became editor of Signal Editions in January 2001, succeeding founding editor Michael Harris.
 Starnino is the author of four books of poetry including The New World which was nominated for the 1997 A.M.
 Klein Prize for poetry and the 1997 Gerald Lampert Memorial Award, and Credo which won the 2001 Canadian Authors’ Association Prize for poetry.
 He is the editor of The New Canon: An Anthology of Canadian Poetry.
 Lazy Bastardism: Essays & Reviews on Contemporary Poetry was published in 2012.
 He lives in Montreal.